 Full Copy of the FBI Spear-Phishing Notification: Missing Children

-The links below are examples of current Phishing emails reported: (All example emails are in PDF format)
+The links below are examples of older Phishing emails reported: (All example emails are in PDF format)

 If you receive a message stating that you have reached your email Quota, that you need to confirm your account, complete an evaluation or change your password, take a close look at the email before clicking on any links.
 The Florida Tech Information Technology (IT) department will not place links in these types of emails.
 Most of the phishing and infected emails will have links to websites that have nothing to do with the University.
 If you suspect that you have received a phishing message you can forward the message to firstname.lastname@example.org for analysis.
 If you need to reset your password or check to see if there is an issue with account please visit the main IT page at it.fit.edu